PhyPro/PhyPro/README.md

 This command will save to `pickGenomes.selection.json` 100 randomly selected taxonomy ids from species under the taxonomic node of Protebacteria. `phypro-pickGenomes` will try to spread the picks across the taxonomic tree.

-Conveniently, there is also the flag `--updateConfig` which will take the project name as an argument and will be push the ids to the list already existent in the config file.
+Conveniently, there is also the flag `--update-config` which will take the project name as an argument and will be push the ids to the list already existent in the config file.

 ### Selecting reference Genomes